It is so important, no really, it is SO important, to buy travel insurance! Seriously, getting travel insurance is vital.

 I have (touch wood) never had the bends after diving, been bitten by a rabid dog, or fallen off the side of a cliff.
 However, if there ever comes a day when something does happen, and with the desire to zip wire, white water raft, ski and sky dive it might, I am always comforted by the fact that I will take the treatment offered to me without having to worry about the cost.

-Travel Insurance to Vital to Protect Your Trip
+Travel Insurance is Vital to Protect Your Trip

 Things can go pretty wrong when you are travelling.
 The first thing you need to worry about is cancellations.
 Yes, airlines need to cover you when they mess up.
 However as soon as something like weather is involved, the impetus is on you to sort yourself out.
 An extra night in a super expensive city won’t seem so bad if you know you are getting your money back.